muschellij2/spm12r/cran-comments.md

 * This is a new release.

 ---

-This should no longer write in any other packages directories.
-The vignette should be fixed and the package should build using single threaded modes as to not run 6 cores at once (which was CRAN's MATLAB default).
+This should no longer have duplicate names for Vignettes.
+Also, it seems as though `git2r` has errors with GitHub certificates.
+Thus, a `git2r` fix is required.